 - Ample experience – A company with previous BCA experience can provide you a more thorough and more efficient inspection.
 Furthermore, their assessment will always be more reliable than the one from a less experienced inspector.

 Ideally, you want to find a BCA provider that is nearby.
 That way, once you do decide that you need a Building Condition Assessment.
-Not only will their services be more available, but they will likely charge you less since they won’t have to travel long distance.
+Not only will their services be more available, but they will likely charge you less since they won’t have to travel long distances.

 Derek Till has worked as a moving coordinator for over 15 years.
 He now spends his time writing helpful articles for websites like miamimoversforless.com and raising his two daughters.